 If you’re looking for the most beautiful and interesting modern architecture around the world, the Shard in London has to feature on your bucket list.
 Located minutes away from Tower Bridge, with its 309.7 meters in height the Shard is the tallest building in the UK and in the European Union.

-The Shard was designed by Italian architect Renzo Piano and can be easily spotted from any corner in London.
+The Shard was designed by Italian architect Renzo Piano and can be easily spotted from any corner of London.
 There is a viewing deck on the 70th floor which you can access for £24 – 32 (depending on how early you book the tickets) and enjoy the stunning views over London.

 There are also a number of bars and restaurants on the high floors of the Shard, while they might be slightly lower than the viewing deck these are free to access and you can still enjoy a killer view over London.
 While the food and drinks are a bit pricey (£15 – 20 for a cocktail) these aren’t unreasonable considering the location and London prices more generally.
 The bars and restaurants all have different styles and cuisines, ranging from afternoon tea to fine Chinese dining.